wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/how-build-model-driven-app/includes/04-design-of-model-driven-apps.md

 -   What type of data will your solution be storing and or collecting?

--   How will this data relate or coincide with the other data you are working with?
+-   How will this data relate or coincide with the other data you're working with?

 These questions are important when designing a model-driven application because of how model-driven applications function.
 Remember, model-driven applications use a metadata-driven architecture.
-This means a large portion of the model-driven app is based on how your data is modeled, and there is no need to write custom code to alter the app design.
+This means a large portion of the model-driven app is based on how your data is modeled.
+There is no need to write custom code to alter the app design.

 You can view the app metadata by reviewing the Table in Microsoft